jjoycehu/manuscript/figures/README.md

+# content
-Results to plot are in the `data/` folder
+Results to plot are in the `data/` folder.